Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 - The 49ers covered the spread in their only game when favored by 3.5 points or more.

-- Charlotte's games this year have gone over the total in one out of five opportunities (20%).
+- Charlotte's games this year have hit the over one time in five opportunities (20%).

-- This year, the 49ers have turned the ball over six times, three more than the Panthers' takeaways (3).
+- The 49ers have turned the ball over six times this season, three more turnovers than the Panthers have forced (3).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.